 - Use of video for delivery and assessment

 - Domain-specific pedagogical challenges, e.g. evaluation of lo-fi prototyping.

-This workshop will be delivered online over two sessions, with community participation in the form of round-table introductions (on the 16th April), context-setting (of our institutions, courses, students, infrastructure) and a moderated discussion of the problems and brainstorm of solutions which will be followed up in the second session (on the 23rd April).
+This workshop was delivered online over two sessions, with community participation in the form of round-table introductions (on the 16th April), context-setting (of our institutions, courses, students, infrastructure) and a moderated discussion of the problems and brainstorm of solutions which will be followed up in the second session (on the 23rd April).

 - Alan Dix (Zoom Host)

 Computational Foundry, Swansea University, UK

 - Adriana Wilde